QBDev0ps/DevOps-Cloud-projects/Project6.md

 # Create a New User
  mysql> CREATE USER 'new_user'@'%' IDENTIFIED WITH mysql_native_password BY 'Password8@';

+# Create a New database
+CREATE DATABASE project6_db;
 ```

 Then the next thing to do is to execute the following to grant requisite privileges to **`new_user`** and then flush privileges to free up cached server memory.

 ```
-# Grant Privileges to created user
+# Grant Privileges to created user on all Databases
 mysql> GRANT ALL PRIVILEGES ON *.* TO 'new_user'@'%' WITH GRANT OPTION;

 # Flush Privileges